alexanderkohzm/system-design/Backend/Order_Management_System_Design/README.md

     - [Monitoring, Logging, CI/CD <a name="user-content-MonitoringLoggingCICD"></a>](#monitoring-logging-cicd-)
   - [Data Models <a name="user-content-DataModels"></a>](#data-models-)
   - [Interfaces (API) <a name="user-content-Interfaces"></a>](#interfaces-api-)

+# Prompt

+Order Management Systems (OMS) are a critical component of an e-commerce platform.
+It’s responsible for handling and processing customer orders efficiently.

+The OMS should be able to handle a large number of incoming orders, process them accurately, and provide real-time order status updates to customers.
+It should also be able to integrate with other systems such as inventory management, payment gateways, and shipping providers amongst others.

+Your task is to design a **scalable** and **robust** architecture for the OMS.
+Focus on the high-level components, their interactions, and the data flow between them.
+Consider factors such as performance, availability, fault tolerance, and scalability.

+# Response

 ## Requirement Analysis <a name="RequirementAnalysis">